-"From aboard the CAROLINA, now riding in the Downs." -Joseph West, August, 1669.
+"From aboard the CAROLINA, now riding in the Downs-" -Joseph West, August, 1669.
+Captain of the Carolina Expedition

 The little fleet of three ships and their passengers that assembled at an anchorage known as "the Downs" off the coast of Dover faced a voyage of some 7,000 miles and nearly nine months.
-The best route from England to the new world was a roundabout one from Engand down toward the Canary Islands off Africa, across the Atlantic to the nearest Caribbean English colony, Barbados, then up to the American mainland.
+The best route from England to the new world was a roundabout one from England down toward the Canary Islands off Africa, across the Atlantic to the nearest Caribbean English colony, Barbados, then up to the American mainland.
 Winds and currents favored this route and were significant factors in saving time and supplies of food and water.